tatpongkatanyukul/Autolab/tutorial/tutorial.md

 ---

-## Example
+### Naming Convention

 Questions or Problems
-  * Question is meant for something student answered in a text file
+  * Question is meant for something student answered in a text file, e.g., Q1, Q2, and Q3.
-  * Problem is meant for a program to be submitted
+  * Problem is meant for a program to be submitted, e.g., P4, P5, and P6.

 ### Autograder